 When Powell and Stein appeared before the banking committee for their nomination hearings earlier this year, they underscored their experience with capital markets.
 Powell emphasized his work as an investor and investment banker, and Stein discussed his research on the 1987 stock-market crash and the effect of monetary policy on the banking system.

-Powell was a partner at the private-equity firm the Carlyle Group LP (CG) from 1997 through 2005, where he led the industrial group within the U.S. buyout fund, according to a biography from the Bipartisan Policy Center, where he is a visiting scholar.
+Powell was a partner at the private-equity firm the Carlyle Group LP (CG:US) from 1997 through 2005, where he led the industrial group within the U.S. buyout fund, according to a biography from the Bipartisan Policy Center, where he is a visiting scholar.

 Stein served in the Obama administration from February to July 2009 as a senior adviser to the Treasury secretary and on the staff of the National Economic Council, according to Harvard’s website.

 The Fed’s board includes Chairman Ben S. Bernanke and Vice Chairman Janet Yellen, both economists; Daniel Tarullo, a former professor at the Georgetown University Law Center; Sarah Bloom Raskin, a former top bank regulator for Maryland; and Elizabeth Duke, who had been a community banker.

 If confirmed, Powell would fill the term vacated by Frederic Mishkin, which expires in 2014.
 Stein would fill the seat of former governor Kevin Warsh, with a term that lasts through 2018.

 To contact the reporters on this story: Laura Litvan in Washington at email@example.com; Joshua Zumbrun in Washington at firstname.lastname@example.org